epleterte/slackup/README.md

 # slackup

 Slackup is a simple CLI Slack client.
 It supports reading config from a config file, from environment variables and from parameters passed directly to the script.

-Slackup will read from file if one is passed - if not, Slackup defautls to reading from stdin.
+Slackup will read from file if one is passed with _-f_.
+If both "message" and file is specified, file input takes precedence.
+Use _-f -_ to read from STDIN.

 Config
 ======